a-karma/Bogor_Workshop/DAY_3/Session3.md

 sftp -i ~/path/to/ssh/key [your_username]@138.246.238.65
 ```
 You will now be in your home directory in the server.

+In the screenshot you can see:
-If you list the files (`ls`) you should see the files in your home directory.
+- If you list the files (`ls`) you should see the files in your home directory
-If you add an `l` infront you should see the file structure for your local computer.
-Below is mine, `pwd` shows the working directory in the server while `lpwd` shows the working directory on your local computer.
+- If you add an `l` infront, so `lls` you should see the file structure for your local computer
+- `pwd` shows the working directory in the server
+- while `lpwd` shows the working directory on your local computer

 ![SFTP_connection](../IM/SFTP_connection.png)

 We need to download your output files: